NLA TBPO T20 SOFTBALL WEEKEND RESULTS - NBC SVG

 The scores: Out-Ah Trouble 215 for 8 off 17-overs; Davian Barnum 63, Kadir Nedd 36, Richie Richards 27; Micha James 3 for 46, Cordell Theobald’s 2 for 36, Ashley Frederick 2 for 41, CDC/LOTTO 41 off 11-overs; John Caine 25; Deron Strough 3 for 1, Jerando Jardine 2 wickets for no runs, Kenron Williams 2 for 11.

-Also, Fairbairn United Spartans won from Combine Rangers by 24 runs in a match reduced to a late start on Sunday.
+On Sunday, Fairbairn United Spartans won from Combine Rangers by 24 runs in a match reduced to a late start.

 The scores: Fairbairn 108 off 15.5-overs; Rockeem Roberts 30; Keithley Gordon 3 for 4, Dimarley Roberts 2 for 20, Nehemiah Harry 2 for 29, Combine Rangers 84 for 8 off 17-overs; Kimrol Harry 22; Dorian Davis 2 for 8, Rokeem Roberts 2 for 24.